d2l-ai/d2l-en/chapter_introduction/index.md

 |2020|1 T (social network)|100 GB|1 PF (Nvidia DGX-2)|
 :label:`tab_intro_decade`

-It is evident that RAM has not kept pace with the growth in data.
+It is evident that random-access memory has not kept pace with the growth in data.
 At the same time, the increase in computational power has outpaced that of the data available.
 This means that statistical models needed to become more memory efficient